progrium/darwinkit/README.md

 This project was inspired by and originally based on packages written by [Mikkel Krautz](https://github.com/mkrautz).
 The latest version is based on packages written by [Dong Liu](https://github.com/hsiafan).

+## Notice

+This project is not affiliated or supported by Apple.

 ## License

 MIT